AviatrixSystems/Docs/HowTos/uservpn.rst

    A profile is defined by a list of access policies with allow or deny for policy.
 When a vpn user is connected to vpn gateway, the user's profile is pushed dynamically to the vpn gateway and the user can only access resources defined in the profile.
 When a vpn user disconnects from the gateway, the policies are deleted.

-   If a vpn user has no profile associatioin, the user has full access to all resurces.
+   If a vpn user has no profile association, the user has full access to all resources.
 Note you can modify a user profile at any given time.

    a.
 (Optionally) Go to OpenVPN® -> Profiles to create as many profiles as you
       please.
 The target field can be FQDN (DNS names or fully qualified